-While there are many differences between private health insurance and NHS healthcare, it boils down to the former being a free service provided by the government and the latter being a paid service provided by a private entity.
+While there are many differences between private health insurance and NHS healthcare, it boils down to the former being a free service (at the point of use) provided by the Government and the latter being a paid service provided by a private entity.

 However, private medical insurance (PMI) shouldn’t be seen as a replacement for the NHS, but as complementary.
-This is because some things are generally not covered by PMI, but they are covered by the NHS:
+This is because some treatments and conditions are generally not covered by PMI, but they are covered by the NHS, including:

 - Accident & emergency (A&E) services